abazzical/mushroomRanges/README.md

 Permutation 'AmanitaPool.txt'
 Randomization 'CountryPool.txt'

-Script assigns to each sample a coordinate and outputs two sets one per pool. outputAmanitaP1.txt outputAmanitaP2.txt
+Script 'randomizationAmanita.py' assigns to each sample a coordinate and outputs two sets one per pool. outputAmanitaP1.txt outputAmanitaP2.txt

 'AmanitaStart.txt' can include more columns with permutations or randomizations.
-See AmanitaStartRand.txt for format.
+See 'AmanitaStartRand.txt' for format.

 Looks like this:
 Genus\t coordinates\t SH0\t SH1\t SH2\t SH3\t permutation1\t permutation2\t permutation3...

-Range extents of the observed data and the re-sampled data run:
+Range extents of the observed data and the re-sampled data run 'AmanitaMaxdist4loop2.py'
-AmanitaMaxdist4loop2.py

 Running it will output 3 files per set (column) of coordinates, .csv contains the range extents (again, the other files are uggos).